-UP TO 6 METRES Continuous Running (click for link to Continuous) Unity CV2GIP (CLICK HERE)
+UP TO 6 METRES Continuous Running Unity CV2GIP

 The figures above are conservative.
-It is possible to duct greater lengths without issue but these distances we know will work in just about all installations.
+It is possible to duct greater lengths without issue but these distances work in just about all installations.

 How do they work?

 The problem described above occurs with traditional basic humidity sensing controls.
-These have been used for many years and are the most common feature in the majority of humidty sensing fans sold today which, whilst functional, lack the ability to be able to be controlled 'intelligently' with modern 'smart' technology.
+These have been used for many years and are the most common feature in the majority of humidty sensing fans sold today.
+These can be good but lack the ability to be able to be controlled ‘intelligently’ with modern ‘smart’ technology.
 Alternative technology is available which uses modern sensing which, unlike standard fans, do not have a fixed point for on/off and work by constantly measuring the natural humidity level of your room and not react.
 The fan notices these natural variations and it does not react.
 Instead, the fan is programmed to detect man-made spikes in humidity caused by showering, bathing or cooking and only then increase to boost speed.

 Greenwood have developed this technology and have registered the name HumidiSMART®.
-So if you want to make sure that ventilation is delivered (to help prevent mould and mildew and keep the room fresh) only when it is absolutely needed –and not when you don't, look for the HumidiSmart name on the product details (link to the humidity page).
+So if you want to make sure that ventilation is delivered (to help prevent mould and mildew and keep the room fresh) only when it is absolutely needed –and not when you don’t, look for the HumidiSmart name on the product details.
 Sweet dreams zzzzzzzzzzzzzzzzz.

-- MUSTINESS A musty room, condensation is causing an issue – then this is for you - Constant Running
+- Mustiness.
+A musty room is causing an issue, then this is for you - Constant Running

 Constant running fans have been around for years but are becoming more prevalent as changes to house building, regulation and the increase in home insulation have all conspired to reduce the amount of natural ventilation (air leakage) that occurs in our homes.
 This is of course intended but a side effect of wrapping our houses up so they stay warm is that they don’t ‘breathe’ like they used to.